department-of-veterans-affairs/vets-design-system-documentation/src/_design/index.md

 ## Accessibility

 While this guide will always provide accessible samples and usage guidelines, it is still possible to create inaccessible designs using the components and utilities available in Formation.
-Always remember that the audience using VA.gov may not be visual users,may experience color blindness or have difficulty handling low contrast ratios.
+Always remember that the audience using VA.gov may not be visual users, may experience color blindness or have difficulty handling low contrast ratios.
 Never use color alone as an affordance.